dmccrearytg/copilot-metadata/docs/glossary.md

 #### TigerGraph CoPilot

-The collective name for the generative AI tools used by TigerGraph to create conversational AI experiences and enable intelligent agents.
+The collective name for the generative AI tools used by TigerGraph to integrate LLMs, vector stores and create conversational AI experiences and enable intelligent agents.

 #### Top Level Concept